RaquelPlaza/angular5-dojo/README.md

         })
        })
       .catch(this.handleError);

+    Also add "import 'rxjs/add/operator/map';" to our imports;
 ```

 With the map function we can pick out what fields to pass on to our subscriptions whereas the do function is great for logging or conditional setters.
-If we want to enforce all fields at of the interface we can define it here.
+If we want to enforce all fields of the interface we can define it here.

 ```
 let result : IPlan;